 - B.A.
 Emory University

-Dr. Michael McDonald is an associate professor in the Department of Management at The University of Texas at San Antonio.
+Dr. Michael McDonald is a professor in the Department of Management at The University of Texas at San Antonio.
 He joined UTSA in 2010.
 He earned his Ph.D. in management from the University of Texas at Austin.
 He holds a B.A. in economics from Emory University.

 Dr. McDonald teaches courses in strategic management and organization theory.
 He primarily studies executive leaders.
 His research has focused on how executives help one another to succeed, with a special emphasis on how CEOs’ effectiveness can be influenced by the various kinds of help (e.g., advice on strategic issues) that they receive from CEOs at other firms.
 He has also published studies on board of director effectiveness and racial and gender diversity in corporate leadership.

 Dr. McDonald’s research has appeared in the Academy of Management Journal, Administrative Science Quarterly, and the Strategic Management Journal.
 He is a member of the editorial review board of the Academy of Management Journal.

 - CEOs’ informal helping networks and CEO effectiveness

 - Gender and racial diversity in corporate leadership

 - “Helping Other CEOs Avoid Bad Press: Social Exchange and Impression Management Support Among CEOs in Communication with Journalists,” with J.D.
 Westphal, S.H.
 Park and M.L.A.
 Hayward, Administrative Science Quarterly, Vol. 57, 2012, pp. 217-268.